Automatic chemical design using a data-driven continuous representation of molecules: Methods

 The last layer of the RNN decoder defines a probability distribution over all possible characters at each position in the SMILES string.
-This means that the writeout operation is stochastic, and the same latent point may map to different SMILES strings, depending on the random seed used to sample characters.
-The output GRU layer had one additional input variable, corresponding to the character sampled from the softmax output of the previous neuron and was trained using teacher forcing.\cite{williams_1989} This increased the accuracy of generated SMILES strings and resulted in higher fractions of valid SMILES strings for latent points outside the training data, but also made training more difficult, since the decoder showed a tendency to ignore the (variational) encoding and rely solely on the input sequence.
+This means that the writeout operation is stochastic, and the same point in latent space may decode into to different SMILES strings, depending on the random seed used to sample characters.
+The output GRU layer had one additional input, corresponding to the character sampled from the softmax output of the previous time step and was trained using teacher forcing.\cite{williams_1989} This increased the accuracy of generated SMILES strings, which resulted in higher fractions of valid SMILES strings for latent points outside the training data, but also made training more difficult, since the decoder showed a tendency to ignore the (variational) encoding and rely solely on the input sequence.
+The variational loss was annealed according to sigmoid schedule after 29 epochs, running for a total 120 epochs.